farhadmohmand66/customer_care_chatBot/README.md

   the command kill the server by cntr+C and go to step 2.

 ## Step 2:
 - Create a directory for the Rasa chatbot in the base directory.
-You can also initiate the Rasa chatbot in the base directory, but it may make the project structure less clear.
+You can also initiate the Rasa chatbot in the base directory also out from base directory, but it may make the project structure less clear.
 - Navigate to the Rasa directory by using the command: `cd rasa`
 - Initialize the Rasa chatbot using the command: `rasa init --no-prompt`, This will create the initial project structure.
 - Set up the chatbot according to your specific purpose.
-Once you have developed the chatbot, run the following command in the command prompt or PowerShell (make sure you are in the Rasa directory):
+Once you have developed the chatbot, train the chatbot by the commond
+  `rasa train` and the run the following command in the command prompt or PowerShell (make sure you are in the Rasa directory):
 - `rasa run actions`.
-Then open another terminal to run the Rasa API core command: `rasa run -m models --enable-api --cors "*"`.
+Then open another terminal to run the Rasa by : `rasa shell`.
-  Once these two commands run successfully, stop the server by cntr+c and go to step 3.
+  Once these two commands run successfully,test the chatbot by asking specfic question after the testing, stop the server by cntr+c and go to step 3 to ingetrate with django website.

 ## step 3:
 - To integrate the Rasa chatbot with the Django website, you need to make a few changes.
 Go to the `credentials.yml` file in the